Ability Cricket Update

-Indoor training sessions are underway at Wolverhampton University, City Sports Centre, Wulfruna Street, Wolverhampton, WV1 1LY, the last session before Xmas will be Sunday 3th December, 2-4pm.
+Indoor training sessions start at Wolverhampton University, City Sports Centre, Wulfruna Street, Wolverhampton, WV1 1LY, on Sunday 13th January 2019, 2-4pm.

-Players Sarkib Din and Kieron McKinney are training with the England Disability Lions squad at Derbyshire County Cricket Indoor School.
-Players are asked to commit themselves to a challenging programme of cricket skills, strength and conditioning, nutrition and lifestyle advice and education over the period that they are in the programme.
-Well done guys!
+Players Sarkib Din and Kieron McKinney are training with the England Disability Lions squad at Derbyshire County Cricket Indoor School Saturday 1st and Sunday 2nd December.
+Keep up the good work guys!

 Walking Cricket gives the opportunity for people to play a format of the game that may be seen as more accessible than other current formats.

 As the name suggests the game is played at walking place and as well as delivering cricketing skills to players who may not have played for a while, or for new players.
 The format provides an exciting way to keeping active and fit.

 Aimed at people over the age of 55, the game also is able to provide an opportunity for people to socialise and get involved in a very interesting format of the game.